Federal TEACH Grant

 - Complete the online TEACH Grant Initial Counseling session to be sure this is an appropriate program for you.
 (This counseling session may be completed for informational purposes and does NOT commit you to participation in the program.)

 - Take time to consider this opportunity.
-When you are ready to commit to the required service for the TEACH Grant, sign an Agreement to Serve with the U.S. Department of Education.
+When you are ready to commit to the service obligation, sign a TEACH Grant Agreement to Serve or Repay with the U.S. Department of Education.

 - Complete the Lewis & Clark Federal TEACH Grant Application and submit it to the Financial Aid Office.

-- After we confirm that you meet the academic eligibility requirement, verify your teaching specialty, and we receive both the L&C Federal TEACH Grant Application and notification that the Agreement to Serve has been signed, we will award the Federal TEACH Grant.
+- After we receive your L&C Federal TEACH Grant Application, confirm that you meet the academic eligibility requirement, and verify your enrollment in a TEACH-Grant eligible degree program, we will award the Federal TEACH Grant.

 Students who are graduating or leaving their TEACH Grant program must complete TEACH Grant Exit Counseling online through the StudentAid.gov website.